Milo1885/Tease-AI/README.md

 # Changelog - Patch 43

+08/25 1:40 am - Added Save and Load options in Glitter tab that allows users to create and load custom settings for Glitter

 08/23 11:20 am - Added Command @RoundVar.
 Syntax: @RoundVar[VarName]=[Value to round by]

 For example, @RoundVar[Edges]=[5] would round the variable "Edges" to the nearest 5, and automatically set "Edges" that the new rounded value.